CSC207-UofT/course-project-group-067/Phase 2/phase2_document.md

   * "add to preferences" adds a preference to the user's preferences
   * "remove from preferences" removes a preference from the user's preferences
 * BookConsole Commands:
+  * Typing in a name of a dish or ingredient will show its description.
+If there's a dish and an ingredient sharing
+    * the same name, the dish is displayed.
+The user can use "view ingredient" to view the ingredient
   * "search" starts a search function with difference search filters
     * -n dishname : returns a list of dishes containing dishname in their names
     * -p : returns a list of dishes matching the user's preferences